ModusCreateOrg/react-native-device/README.md

 // width: 736
 ```

-See the DeviceDemo application in the ios/example directory.
+See the demo application in the example directory.

 ## License